DanSun18/gcp-flask-delivery/README.md

 To begin with, I followed the video at this link: https://www.youtube.com/watch?v=_TfWdOvQXwU&feature=youtu.be to set up a simple flask application and set up continuous delivery with Cloud Build.
 After verifying that everything works as expected I followed the instructions here (https://github.com/noahgift/gcp-hello-ml) to make the application more complex.
 Specifically, I added the used pandas, wikipedia, and Google NLP to enhance the application following the instructions provided.

-A video demonstrating the project can be found at: (to be added).
+A video demonstrating the project can be found at: https://youtu.be/bHBLU8L-EPk.